sdall/disc-aaai20/README.md

     dnf install boost-devel tbb-devel g++
 ```

-On MacOS you can obtain these for example using Homebrew and
+On MacOS you can obtain these for example using Homebrew

 ```sh
     brew install tbb boost gcc libomp